Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ### Handling User Input

-You have your dynamic welcome message but you need to allow the user to enter their name so you can greet them personally.
+You have your dynamic welcome message, but you need to allow the user to enter their name so you can greet them personally.

 Add some instructions and an input box: